ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 Note, HTKC uses the IP address 169.254.119.1 for internal communication.
 This IP address must be reserved for HTKC.

 * For external access the following traffic flows are required:
- * KeyControl webGUI – Inbound TCP/443 and TCP/80 to the HTKC virtual machines.
+ * KeyControl webGUI – Inbound TCP/443 and TCP/80 to the HTKC VMs.
 All requests made to TCP/80 are redirected to TCP/443 so that they use HTTPS.
 * For HyTrust support-level access:
- * Inbound TCP/22 (for full support) and TCP/6666 (for restricted support) to the HTKC virtual machines
+ * Inbound TCP/22 (for full support) and TCP/6666 (for restricted support) to the HTKC VMs

 The HTDC PAs are installed in the VMs hosted on the NSX VXLAN network segments in the overlay.
 These VMs have Bring Your Own IP (BYOIP) addressing.
 Therefore, NAT or routing changes need to be implemented on the customer-ESG so that the following communication flow is allowed